Rajrup/moss.py/README.md

 # moss.py

-A Python client for [Moss](http://theory.stanford.edu/~aiken/moss/): A System for Detecting Software Similarity
+A Python client for [Moss](http://theory.stanford.edu/~aiken/moss/): A System for Detecting Software Similarity.
+This repository is endorsed by the [Moss](http://theory.stanford.edu/~aiken/moss/) team.

 ## Introduction

+Original [moss script](http://moss.stanford.edu/general/scripts/mossnet) is written in Perl, but it is not easy to use.

 It is a Python interface for [Moss](http://theory.stanford.edu/~aiken/moss/) client.
 It was written for [AutoGrader](https://github.com/BilalZaib/AutoGrader) for handling similarity in Python assignment submission.